 New York City Center

-(Baldwinsville, Brookfield, Canastota, Central Square, Chittenango, Clinton, East Syracuse-Minoa, Fabius-Pompey, Lafayette, Liverpool, Lyncourt, Madison, Marcellus, Morrisville Eaton, North Syracuse, Oneida City, Phoenix, Rome City, Solvay, Sherrill City, StockbridgeValley, Syracuse City, Utica City, Vernon-Verona-Sherrill, West Genesee, Westhill.)
+(Baldwinsville, Brookfield, Canastota, Central Square, Chittenango, Clinton, East Syracuse-Minoa, Fabius-Pompey, Lafayette, Liverpool, Lyncourt, Madison, Marcellus, Morrisville Eaton, Phoenix, Rome City, Solvay, StockbridgeValley, Syracuse City, West Genesee, .)

 (Ossining, Yonkers, Peekskill)

-Childhood Education (EDC) candidates will complete two placements, one at the primary level (grades 1- 3) and one at the intermediate level (grades 4-6).
+Early Childhood and Childhood Education (ECD) candidates will complete two placements, one at the early childhood level (PreK-2) and one at the intermediate level (grades 3-6).
 Each of these placements will typically be at different schools, but in the same geographic region.
-Early Childhood Education (EDE and EDD) candidates will complete two placements at different age levels and in different programs or schools.
-One will be with children from PreK or Kindergarten, and one will be in an elementary school setting with children from first or second grade.
 To meet New York State requirements, at least one school in which a candidate is placed for student teaching must be designated as "high need."
-High need schools in our area are in both urban and rural area settings.
+High need schools are in both urban and rural area settings.

-It is possible for candidates to be placed for student teaching with the teacher with whom they did their practicum experiences.
+It is possible for candidates to be placed for student teaching with the teacher with whom they did a SUNY Cortland practicum experiences.
 However, both the candidate and the host teacher must agree to this arrangement.
-In order to request a student teaching placement with their practicum host teacher, candidates and their host teachers must complete the specified forms distributed with the application for student teaching.
+In order to request a student teaching placement with their practicum host teacher, candidates must complete the specified forms distributed with the application for student teaching.
+Placements must be approved by school administrators.

-Candidates must attend a Practicum meeting (even if not enrolled in EDU 479 Practicum) held the second week of the semester prior to student teaching.
+Candidates must attend a Student Teaching Application meeting held the second week of the semester prior to student teaching (during Internship Block).
 At this meeting, the application process will be explained and applications for student teaching will be distributed.
 All materials must be submitted to the Childhood/Early Childhood Education Department by the due date, usually the fourth week of the semester.
 NO LATE APPLICATIONS WILL BE ACCEPTED.

 Candidates must meet the eligibility requirements for student teaching at the time of application.
 This date occurs about the fourth week of each semester.
 Students who are not eligible must reapply for student teaching during the semester that eligibility is obtained.
 This means that student teaching eligibility requirements must be met one full semester before student teaching.